 - usually work regular business hours, but may sometimes work long or irregular hours

-- may train at Defence Force bases in New Zealand and overseas, and may spend time at Defence Headquarters in Wellington
+- may train at Defence Force bases in New Zealand and overseas

-- may have to work in situations where personal safety is compromised
+- may have to work in dangerous situations on deployment

 - may spend long periods away from home on overseas assignments.

-To be eligible to become an intelligence officer you usually need to have a tertiary qualification and:
+To become an intelligence officer you usually need to have a tertiary qualification and: